-> - Gradually add ice water one tablespoon at a time.
+- In the bowl of a stand mixer, add flour, salt, granulated sugar and butter.
+Mix until just combined.
+Gradually add ice water, one tablespoon at a time.
 Continue mixing.

-- When the mixture resembles course meal, gather the dough into a ball.
-Divide it into two pieces and flatten each piece out into a disk.
-Refrigerate the dough in a Ziplock for 30-60 minutes.
+- When mixture resembles course meal, gather the dough into a ball.
+Divide it into two pieces and flatten each piece into a disk.
+Place dough in a zip-top bag and refrigerate for 30-60 minutes.

-- Cover the baking tray with plastic wrap and slip the tray of pop tarts into the freezer for 1 hour.
-Chilling them will ensure that once they're baked they'll be tender and flaky.
+- Cover the baking tray with plastic wrap.
+Put pop tarts into the freezer for 1 hour.
+Chilling will help make them tender and flaky!

-- Once the pop tarts are completely cooled, prepare the frosting.
-Whip up the frosting ingredients until the mixture reaches the desired consistency.
+- Prepare the frosting.
+Whip up frosting ingredients until mixture reaches desired consistency.

 - Frost one pop-tart at a time and decorate with rainbow sprinkles.
-You'll need to move quickly with this process as the frosting tends to dry fast and then the sprinkles won't adhere.
+Move quickly with this process as the frosting tends to dry fast and then the sprinkles won’t adhere.

 This delicious recipe was inspired by memories made at Grandma’s house plus beautiful images on Pinterest.
 One of those colorful pop-tart recipes is by Jaclyn of Cooking Classy.
 I hope these breakfast pastries will inspire you to bake up a delicious batch of your own this weekend.
 Is there a special homemade treat that brings back nostalgic childhood memories for you?
 I’d love to hear about them in the comment section below.
 And if you love pop pastries, share the love by pinning your favorite pop-tart image to Pinterest!